Jack Morton Worldwide

 Jack Morton Worldwide is an American multinational brand experience agency.
 It is a subsidiary of The Interpublic Group of Companies (IPG).
-The company's current chairman and CEO is Josh McCall.
+The company's current chairman and CEO is Craig A Millon.

 Conference & Incentive Travel Magazine ranked Jack Morton Worldwide as the number one agency based upon 2016 event-based turnover.
 In 2016, Event Magazine named them the top brand experience agency.

 Company history

 Jack Morton Worldwide, as it is known today, was named after its founder, Irvin Leonidas "Jack" Morton who was born in 1910 on a tobacco and cotton farm in Newport, North Carolina.
-Morton eventually earned his high school diploma at the age of 22 and moved to Washington D.C. and enrolled in The George Washington University while supported himself by working at Western Electric dispatching sound engineers to movie theaters.
+Morton eventually earned his high school diploma at the age of 22 and moved to Washington, D.C., and enrolled in The George Washington University while supported himself by working at Western Electric dispatching sound engineers to movie theaters.

 While attending George Washington, Morton joined a fraternity, became a member of the interfraternity council, and soon began booking bands for fraternity dances.
 The bands then asked Morton to represent them in other venues in Washington.
 Morton printed up business cards for Jack Morton Orchestras, using the fraternity house payphone and his Western Electric office for messages.

 After a short stint as a refrigerator salesman, Morton started booking bands to fraternities and sororities in Washington under the name of Jack Morton Enterprises (later changed to Jack Morton Productions).
 He later began booking orchestras in hotels, resorts, and night clubs in the Washington area.